apptainer/apptainer-userdocs/gpu.rst

 Applications that support OpenCL for compute acceleration can also be used easily, with an additional bind option.

-{Singularity} experimental support is provided to use Nvidia's ``nvidia-container-cli`` tooling for GPU container setup.
+{Project} experimental support is provided to use Nvidia's ``nvidia-container-cli`` tooling for GPU container setup.
 This functionality, accessible via the new ``--nvccli`` flag, improves compatibility with OCI runtimes and exposes additional container